pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

     P<sub>0</sub>(0)&nbsp;=&nbsp;1
   </div>

-This does not help much, for Stirling numbers are also calculated using recurrent formulas.
+This does not help much, for Stirling numbers are also calculated using recursive formulas.
 Fortunately, our formula is good enough to compute distributions and standard deviations:

   <div class="formula">